-A Stop 0xA message means that a process or driver attempted to access a memory section without permission, or at a kernel interrupt request level (IRQL) that was too high.
-This message is in most cases a sign of faulty hardware (I.E. Memory) or incompatible software(I.E. Drivers).
+A Stop 0x0000000a message means that a process or driver attempted to access a memory section without permission, or at a kernel interrupt request level (IRQL) that was too high.
+This message is likely a sign of incompatible software (I.E. drivers) or worst case scenario can mean you have faulty hardware (I.E. bad memory).

-Possible Stop 0xA Fixes:
+Possible Stop 0x0A Fixes:

-- Stop 0xA message encountered after installing a driver, service, or firmware.
+- Stop 0x0A message encountered after installing a driver, service, or firmware.
 If the message lists a driver, you can remove or roll back the driver to attempt to correct the issue.
 If removing or rolling back the driver fixes the problem, you should seek an updated driver from the manufacturer of the device.

-- Stop 0xA messages can also be the sign of failing hardware.
+- Stop 0x0A messages can also be the sign of failing hardware.
 If the message lists any devices, try removing or replacing the hardware if necessary to determine if the device is causing the problem.